gibber-cc/gibberwocky/README.md

 2. There's some extra example code to look at located in js/example/js.
 3. This is alpha-release software; there will probably be a lot of work on it during the summer of 2016 but we don't have a timeline for documentation etc. Thanks for your patience.

 ## Development

+### Max for Live device

+Remember to unfreeze the device to edit it, and freeze it again afterward.

+Also, watch out to *not* edit the .amxd directly in Max, but only launch the editor from within Live.
+I don't know why this makes a difference, but it caused all kinds of headaches.

+### Browser-based client editor

 First, install all packages with: